samoula007/Paper_1/README.md

 # Algorithm
 - Greedily maximize f($\Omega$):
+    1. For each offer
         1. For each customer, we compute $f(\Omega_i)$ and select the offer that maximizes it.
         2. We assign the settings that maximize $f(\Omega_i)$ for each i, and then decrement the number of offers for each offer used on a customer.
 - Structure
     1. What datastruct?
 How save offer?